Ayuen-madyt/Quicktill/README.md

 - Customer Database.
 - Transaction History.
 - Filter Transactions by Till, Cashier or Status.
 - Filter Transactions by Date Range.
+- Generate & print barcodes for each product

 **To Customize/Create your own installer**